-The Type L-47 electrical interlock is a normally-closed, delayed-break interlock available in both front-connected and rear-connected assemblies.
-It differs from the Type L-46 normally-closed interlock in that its contacts separate late, rather than early, in the closing cycle of the magnet; and it should be applied only where such a delayed-break action is required.
-For all ordinary applications, the Type L-46 interlock should be used.
-For more complete information refer to Instruction Leaflet 15-829-L47-1A.
+ELECTRICAL INTERLOCK TYPE MAXIMUM ALLOWABLE NUMBER OF INTERLOCKS TO BE APPLIED TO A CONTACTOR L-46 Normally Open L-46 Normally Closed L-66 Normally Closed (delayed break) 2 2 2 2 Total number of interlocks of all the above types that can be applied to one contactor.
+2 is a normally-closed, delayed-break interlock.
+It differs from the type L-46 normally-closed interlock in that its contacts separate late rather than early in the closing cycle of the magnet, and it should be applied only where such a delayed-break action is required.
+For all ordinary applications, the type L-46 interlock should be used.
+For more complete information refer to instruction Leaflet 15-829-L-47-1A.